 The input method provides several subroutines to map key events to a string.
 The mapping is maintained in an imkeymap file located in the LOCPATH directory.

 The subroutines used for mapping are as follows:

-IMInitializeKeymap Initializes the imkeymap associated with a specified language.
-IMFreeKeymap Frees resources allocated by the IMInitializeKeymap subroutine.
+IMInitializeKeymapImitializes the imkeymap associated with a specified language.IMFreeKeymapFrees resources allocated by the IMInitializeKeymap subroutine.

-Translates a pair of key-symbol and state parameters to a string and returns a IMAIXMapping
+IMAIXMapping Translates a pair of key-symbol and state parameters to a string and returns a pointer to that string.

-IMSimpleMapping Translates a pair of key-symbol and state parameters to a string and returns a
+IMSimpleMapping Translates a pair of key-symbol and state parameters to a string and returns a pointer to that string.